stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

     prune: true
 ```

-> If you are taking backup of workload (i.e. StatefulSet, Deployment etc.) volumes, you have to provide the `fsGroup` in your workload spec instead of `BackupConfiguration` / `RestoreSession`.
+> If you are taking backup of workload (i.e. StatefulSet, Deployment, etc.) volumes, you have to provide the `fsGroup` in your workload spec instead of `BackupConfiguration` / `RestoreSession`.

-#### Give read,write permissions to all users
+#### Give read, write permissions to all users

 You can also use `chmod` to give read, write permissions to all users for the directory you are using as backend.

 ### For using InterimVolume

-If you are facing the issue for using `interimVolume` in your backup/restore process, you can either run the backup/restore process as root user or you can provide the storage access permission to Stash using `fsGroup`.
+If you are facing the issue because of using `interimVolume` in your backup/restore process, you can either run the backup/restore process as `root` user or you can provide the storage access permission to Stash using `fsGroup`.

 Here, is an example of running backup as `root` user: